10 Tips for Better IT Project Management

 Nobody ever said that project management in IT was a simple job.
 There’s always too much to do and never enough time.
 It just takes one small “miss” to bring the entire project to its knees.
 Plus, the constant dependency upon networks, hardware, software and a host of other complicated systems mean that problems that could occur on your project are just one power failure away from showing their ugly face.

-If you have the privilege of working in project management in IT, are there certain things you can do to make the most of this exciting and highly uncertain environment?
-The following 10 tips can you make the most of project management in IT.
+If you have the privilege of working in IT project management, are there certain things you can do to make the most of this exciting and highly uncertain environment?
+Yes, definitely.
+Here are 10 tips.

 1. Keep Your Eyes on the Big Picture